Shards of Honor: Plot summary

 Cordelia Naismith, the captain of a Betan Astronomical Survey ship, is exploring a newly discovered planet when her base camp is attacked.
 While investigating, she is surprised by a soldier, hits her head on a rock, and awakens to find that, while most of her crew has escaped, she is marooned with an injured Betan ensign and Captain Lord Aral Vorkosigan of Barrayar, notorious as the "Butcher of Komarr", who has been left for dead by a treacherous rival.
 During their five-day hike to a secret Barrayaran cache, she finds Vorkosigan not at all the monster his reputation suggests, and she is strongly attracted to him.

 When the trio reaches the base camp, Vorkosigan regains command of his crew.
 He returns to his ship with Cordelia and her crewman as his nominal prisoners.
 She meets Sergeant Bothari, a career soldier with mental problems which he controls through adherence to rules and an attachment to a strong commander—in this case, Vorkosigan.

 Vorkosigan informs Cordelia that upon their arrival on Barrayar, she will be free to return to Beta Colony; however, he asks her to marry him and remain on Barrayar as Lady Vorkosigan.
 Before she can consider his request, the crew of her ship, who have returned against her orders, join forces with Vorkosigan's rivals to "rescue" her.
 Cordelia helps defeat the resulting mutiny before returning with her crew to Beta Colony.
 During her captivity, she realizes that the Barrayarans seized the planet because the system it is in provides a way to reach Escobar.
 Escobar is a rich system with many "wormhole" access points and thus control over a lot of interstellar trade.

-The invasion of Escobar is led by Crown Prince Serg Vorbarra, the vicious son and heir of Emperor Ezar.
+The invasion of Escobar is led by Crown Prince Serg Vorbarra, the vicious son and heir of Emperor Ezar, the ruler of Barrayar.
 Now a captain in the Betan Expeditionary Force, Cordelia goes to Escobar in command of a decoy ship that distracts the Barrayaran ships on picket duty at the wormhole exit so that transport ships can deliver a devastating new Betan weapon to the defenders.
 She is captured by the sadistic Admiral Vorrutyer, who orders Sergeant Bothari to rape her.
 Bothari refuses, calling her "Admiral Vorkosigan's prisoner".
 Vorrutyer, Vorkosigan's embittered ex-lover, decides to do the job himself.
 As she fills a profound psychological need of his, Bothari kills Vorrutyer before he can do anything.
 Vorkosigan, having heard Vorrutyer is holding Cordelia captive, comes to kill him himself, only to find the deed already done.
 He hides Cordelia and Bothari in his cabin.
-In disgrace, he has been assigned a minor role in the invasion under the watchful eye of Imperial Security Lieutenant Simon Illyan, who has a brain implant that gives him total recall of all he sees and hears.
+In disgrace, he has been assigned a minor role in the invasion under the watchful eye of Imperial Security Lieutenant Simon Illyan.
 However, he is required to report only to the Emperor, so he does nothing when Vorkosigan concocts a story that Cordelia killed Vorrutyer and escaped.